-Cell phones, PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers, recording devices and any other electronic devices are not permitted on school grounds or at school-related events, unless approved by the principal.
+All other electronic devices.
+All other electronic devices, including but not limited to PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers, recording devices, are not permitted on school grounds or at school-related events unless approved by the principal.
 If approved, an electronic device shall not be used in a manner that disrupts the educational process or purpose, including but not limited to posing a threat to academic integrity, violating confidentiality or privacy rights of another individual, or violating the Student Code of Conduct.
 If the principal or his/her designee has a reasonable suspicion that a violation has occurred, he/she shall have the right to search for and confiscate the electronic device.
-If the principal or his/her designee has a reasonable suspicion that the electronic device contains evidence of the violation, he/she is justified to conduct a limited search of the device.
+If the principal or his/her designee has a reasonable suspicion that the electronic device of the violation, he/she is justified to conduct a limited search of the device.